 Automobile Insurance After a 1st DUI Conviction

 Most people already know that a DUI conviction comes with serious punishments, especially in Pennsylvania, where there are mandatory minimum fines, long license suspensions, and prison terms even for first-time offenders.
 But people often forget the longer-term consequences.
 They want to put this horrible time behind them and start over, but their conviction comes back to haunt them.
+This is where a Pittsburgh criminal defense attorney can help.

 One of the ways in which a DUI conviction can affect a person is through their auto insurance.
 Most people know that their insurance company will penalize them for it, but few know just how bad it can get.DUI and Insurance Providers